-By Steve Newton There were a lot of rumours in the past couple years--some started by yours truly--about AC/DC making a new album in Vancouver with Mike Fraser.
+By Steve Newton There were a lot of rumours circulating back in 2018--some started by yours truly--about AC/DC making a new album in Vancouver with Mike Fraser.
 And those rumours were proven true with the release in November 2020 of Power Up.
-The band's previous album, 2014's Rock or Bust, was the first one … Continue reading That time Mike Fraser told me what it was like recording AC/DC without Malcolm Young
+The band's previous album, 2014's Rock or Bust, was the first one not … Continue reading That time Mike Fraser told me what it was like recording AC/DC without Malcolm Young

 I don't care how tiny Angus is, the world needs his killer riffs.
 By Steve Newton There's been a lot of rumour and speculation flying around the music world since yesterday, when I posted a blog on the Georgia Straight website reporting that Phil Rudd and Stevie Young had been spotted in downtown Vancouver.
 The … Continue reading AC/DC rumours regarding Phil Rudd and Vancouver come from the right place

 By Steve Newton The hard-rock world lost one of its most beloved artists on November 18, 2017, when AC/DC rhythm-guitarist Malcolm Young passed away at the age of 64.
 Ill health had forced him to leave the band in 2014, and to be confined to a nursing home, where he suffered from dementia.
 I only met … Continue reading Malcolm Young: the five best quotes I ever got from AC/DC’s rhythm master

 By Steve Newton When I interviewed some of the guys from AC/DC back in '83, on the eve of the Flick of the Switch tour, I asked them which groups they liked listening to in their spare time.
 Both Brian Johnson and Malcolm Young mentioned ZZ Top.
-"I just like their attitude and all ya … Continue reading That time back in 1983 when Malcolm Young told me that AC/DC like their videos “raw and basic”
+"I just like their attitude and all ya … Continue reading That time I asked AC/DC’s Malcolm Young and Brian Johnson what they liked listening to in their spare time